Millen Kanabar

 About Me

 Hello!
-I am a first-year PhD student in the School of Computer and Communication Sciences at EPFL, working with Prof. Michael Gastpar at the Laboratory for Information in Networked Systems (LINX).
+I am a second-year PhD student in the School of Computer and Communication Sciences at EPFL, working with Prof. Michael Gastpar at the Laboratory for Information in Networked Systems (LINX).

 I’m primarily interested in information theory, estimation, stochastic optimization, and the applications of the tools used in and/or created for these fields in the inspection of real-world scenarios.
 In general, I love applied probability (and, to a significant extent, applied mathematics) and modelling and analyzing conceptually complex systems.